rust-stuco/lectures/week2/ownership_p1.md

 }
 ```

-* String literals live inside in the program binary
+* String literals are stored in a read-only section of the executable

 ---